ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 For example, a test that verifies that the SCAN command works as expected, will use a facade of the TMC Central Node and a facade of the TMC Subarray Node.
-These facade will provide properties of the two components and methods to interact with them.
+These facades will provide properties of the two components and methods to interact with them.
 The test script will not know that the TMC Central Node is a Tango Device and that the TMC Subarray Node is a Tango Device.
 It will not know that the TMC Central Node has a property